-If you have run a few searches in the realm of digital transformation, there is a high chance you have stumbled across a lot of terms that you are not familiar with.
-It is often confusing to start without context and a brief understanding of these terms surrounding the latest digital transformation tools and technology.
-So we decided to create your go-to digital transformation dictionary, that will keep you ahead in the game.
+If you have run a few searches in the realm of digital transformation, there is a high chance you have stumbled across many terms you are unfamiliar with.
+It is often confusing to start without context and a brief understanding of the terms surrounding the latest digital transformation tools and technology.
+So we decided to create your go-to digital transformation dictionary that will keep you ahead in the game.

 Here is a list of digital transformation terms that will fittingly welcome non-technical and technical personnel into the world of digital transformation.

-Low-code is the shortened term for low-code platforms which are application development platforms that offer the user the ability to build applications with existing elements while being able to integrate code into them.
-While no-code and low code are often referenced together, they have a clear demarcation in terms of the technical understanding required to operate the different platforms.
-These platforms may not be accessible to total beginners but are good for those who have a technical mindset in business backgrounds.
+Low-code is the shortened term for low-code platforms, which are application development platforms that offer the user the ability to build applications with existing elements while being able to integrate code into them.
+While no-code and low-code are often referenced together, they have a clear demarcation in terms of the technical understanding required to operate the different platforms.
+These platforms may not be accessible to total beginners but are good for those with a technical mindset in business backgrounds.

-A low-code application development platform enables you to build enterprise-ready applications rapidly along with simple integration of technologies, data and systems into one platform.
+A low-code application development platform enables you to rapidly build enterprise-ready applications, along with simply integrating technologies, data, and systems into one platform.
 According to Gartner, compared to LACPs, CADPs tend to focus more on digital form use-case and support departmental workflows versus more complex process orchestration in the LACPs.

-Agile software development refers to software development methodologies that are based on iterative development, where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.
+Agile software development refers to methodologies based on iterative development, where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.
 The four major principles for agile project management, with the goal of developing better software, are:

-Business applications are software that is used by businesses to fulfil their specific needs.
-This could mean a leave tracking software for the human relations department, an inventory tracking software for a warehouse, or a project management timeline software for the services department.
-Business applications can be anything that a team requires to fulfil their functions adequately.
+Business applications are software that is used by businesses to fulfill their specific needs.
+This could mean leave tracking software for the human relations department, inventory tracking software for a warehouse, or project management timeline software for the services department.
+Business applications can be anything that a team requires to fulfill their functions adequately.
 Furthermore, these are software that is best understood by the function that utilizes them.

 Business Process Automation (BPA) simplifies business processes through technical solutions that automate manual repetitive tasks.
-This helps the workforce to restructure time for more important issues when routine work is completed in much lesser time through automation.
+This helps the workforce restructure time for more important issues when routine work is completed in less time through automation.

 Business Process Automation concentrates on decreasing the number of manual tasks.
 This leads to higher efficiency and productivity.

 Business Process Improvement is a focused approach that involves continuously improving specific business processes in a steady manner by reiterating the processes.
-Since specific processes are targeted, this is a low-risk process that won’t cause any cultural or implementation problems.
+Since specific processes are targeted, this low-risk process won’t cause any cultural or implementation problems.
 It simply involves recommending changes that can streamline and improve efficiency.

-BPR affects many major components of a business such as the organization, process, technology, culture, and the overall strategy of the business.
+BPR affects many major components of a business, such as the organization, process, technology, culture, and overall strategy of the business.
 These efforts can be categorized into 3 broad phases – the analysis phase, the design phase, and the implementation phase.

 A business technologist is an employee who reports outside of IT departments and creates technology or analytics capabilities for internal or external business use.
-As per Gartner, 41% of the employee can be called business technologists.
+According to Gartner, 41% of employees can be called business technologists.
 But this number differs based on the industry.
-For example, the number is close to 50% for IT-intensive industries like energy, while the number is near to 25% for non-IT intensive sectors such as government etc.
+For example, the number is close to 50% for IT-intensive industries like energy, while the number is near 25% for non-IT-intensive sectors such as government, etc.

 Case management software can be particularly useful, as every process or workflow may not need a standard number of steps.
-If there’s a process that can be resolved faster with fewer steps, the user can determine and set the steps, hence assigning the perfect workflow for that specific issue or case.
-This ability to manipulate the workflow and process associated with a case makes case management software indispensable for organizations, or non-profits, who aim to keep their customers happy at all times.
+If a process can be resolved faster with fewer steps, the user can determine and set the steps, assigning the perfect workflow for that specific issue or case.
+This ability to manipulate the workflow and process associated with a case makes case management software indispensable for organizations or non-profits who aim to keep their customers happy at all times.

-‘Citizen Developer’, a very popular low code no code terms, is a relatively new term that has been coined by a research firm called Gartner, which specializes in technological research.
+‘Citizen Developer,’ a very popular low code no code term, is a relatively new term that has been coined by a research firm called Gartner, which specializes in technological research.
 By their definition, “A citizen developer is a user who creates new business applications for consumption by others using development and runtime environments sanctioned by corporate IT.”

 One of the highlights here is that you can get cloud computing solutions specific to your business needs.
 You won’t be paying extra for space or services that you do not use.